diehardcamel/diehardcamel/README.md

 Hello there, I am Aryan.
-I study mathematics and queen mary and I like to code python.
+I study mathematics at Queen Mary University of London and I like to code python.